 Best Hotel in Banglamphu: Dewan Bangkok

 The Dewan Hotel is a charming three-star hotel in the centre of Banglamphu.
 It is within walking distance of Bangkok’s top tourist attractions as well as bars and restaurants.
-Elegantly decorated, each room is equipped with air conditioning and cable TV.
-Guests can relax and unwind by the indoor pool.
+Each room is elegantly decorated and equipped with air conditioning, free wifi, and cable TV.

 Best Hotel in Banglamphu: The Warehouse Bangkok